zodern/meteor-up/README.md

 #### Deploy Wait Time

 Meteor Up checks if the deployment is successful or not just after the deployment.
-By default, it will wait 15 seconds before the check.
-You can configure the wait time with the `meteor.deployCheckWaitTime` option in `mup.js`.
+It will wait 15 seconds after starting the docker container before starting the checks.
+The check runs every second until it either can sucessfully load the app's client, or it runs out of time as defined in `meteor.deployCheckWaitTime`.

+Most docker images used with mup run `npm install` before starting the app.
+Especially for small servers, this can take awhile.
+If deployments fail with `Verifying Deployment: FAILED`, and it looks like npm didn't finish installing dependencies, try increasing the value in `meteor.deployCheckWaitTime`

-### Deploy check port
+##### Deploy check port

 If you are deploying under a proxy/firewall and need a different port to be checked after deploy, add a variable called `deployCheckPort` with the value of the port you are publishing your application to.